 The following is a direct application of our main theorem. \begin{theorem} Suppose that $X \to S$ is a projective, flat and finitely presented morphism of relative dimension $n$, which is also lci.
 Then, there are canonical isomorphisms of $\QBbb$-line bundles

 \end{theorem}

-In particular, by rendering explicit the left-hand side of \eqref{eq:general-KM-RR} with the help of Theorem \ref{thm:cor86}, we recover canonical isomorphisms of $\QBbb$-line bundles of the form \eqref{eq:dom-coeff-KM} and \eqref{eq:subdom-coeff-KM}.
+In particular, by making the left-hand side of \eqref{eq:general-KM-RR} explicit via Theorem \ref{thm:cor86}, we recover canonical isomorphisms of $\QBbb$-line bundles of the form \eqref{eq:dom-coeff-KM} and \eqref{eq:subdom-coeff-KM}.
 For \eqref{eq:subdom-coeff-KM}, our geometric assumptions are much more general than in \cite{PhongSturmRoss}.
-In a similar vein one can exhibit expressions for lower order terms.
+In a similar vein, one can exhibit expressions for lower order terms.
 For instance, we obtain: \begin{corollary} Let the assumptions be as in Theorem \ref{thm:KMourtheorem}.
 Then, there exists a canonical isomorphism of $\QBbb$-line bundles

 \end{corollary}

 The Knudsen--Mumford expansion \eqref{eq:KnudsenMumfordiso} can be rearranged into a polynomial expansion in powers of $k$, with $\QBbb$-line bundle coefficients, in the form